brandonm4478/brandonm4478.github.io/_posts/2018-12-07-weekly-reflection-12.md

 Some problems I had were getting the exact geometry right.
 Due to the size of the diagrams I had and the size of my paper, I had to do a lot of math to get the values.

 In addition, I sometimes needed to mark points like 0.1 inches, but the ruler I had went by 0.0625 inches.
 Due to this I wasn't able to get exact measurements, but it was still pretty close to the real thing.

+**3. What would you do differently next time?**
+If I would do this again, I would like to not go as fast (rush less).
+I would also try and get access to better paper with better colors that could better represent my flag.